SYGalvinChan/OStrich/docs/multi_core_and_exceptions.md

-# Exceptions
+# Multi Core and Exceptions
-This release sets up the iterrupt controller and system timer in preparation for a scheduler.
+This release enables multi core, sets up the iterrupt controller and system timer in preparation for a scheduler.
 ## Exception Levels
 There are four exception levels in AArch64, EL0 - EL3, with higher number indicating higher privilige.
 When the CPU is in a higher Exception Level, the CPU is able to execute more instructions and access more System Configuration Registors.